No results for ""

 The "Environments" page in LaunchDarkly with the overflow menu for an environment displayed.

-If we are implementing LaunchDarkly on mobile, we will authorize our client with a mobile key.
+If you are implementing LaunchDarkly on mobile, you must authorize the client with a mobile key.

-Import the LaunchDarkly client into our project and pass a configuration with your mobile key.
-You can find your mobile key by visiting the environments section of your project in the console, selecting the Test environment, clicking the overflow menu to the right marked by the three dots, and finally clicking Copy… Mobile Key:
+Import the LaunchDarkly client into the project and pass a configuration with your mobile key.
+You can find your mobile key by visiting the environments section of your project in the console.
+Select the Test environment, click the overflow menu to the right marked by the three dots, and then click Copy… SDK Key.

 The "Environments" page in LaunchDarkly with the overflow menu for an environment displayed.